SC-MIL: Supervised Contrastive Multiple Instance Learning for Imbalanced Classification in Pathology: Experiments and Results

 \subsection{Implementation Details}

-We trained five models: a baseline attention MIL model with random sampling (ERM-RS) and class balanced sampling (ERM-CB), a version using label-distribution-aware margin loss with deferred reweighting (LDAM-DRW \cite{Cao2019ldam}, previously shown to be successful for addressing label imbalance in single instance classification), and our proposed SC-MIL with random (SC-MIL-RS) and class balanced sampling (SC-MIL-CB).
+We trained five models: a baseline AttentionMIL model with random sampling (ABMIL-RS) and class balanced sampling (ABMIL-CB), a version using label-distribution-aware margin loss with deferred reweighting (LDAM-DRW \cite{Cao2019ldam}, previously shown to be successful for addressing label imbalance in single instance classification), and our proposed SC-MIL with random (SC-MIL-RS) and class balanced sampling (SC-MIL-CB).
 Non-overlapping patches of size $224 \times 224$ pixels were selected from tissue regions (using a separate model which masks background and artifacts) at a resolution of 1 micron per pixel.
 We extracted 1.45 million patches from TCGA-NSCLC and 768k patches from TCGA-RCC.
-Bag sizes (number of patches in a bag) varied from 24 to 50 patches and batch sizes (number of bags in a batch) varied from 16 to 32.
-An ImageNet-pretrained ShuffleNet was used to extract features from input patches.
+Bag sizes (number of patches in a bag) varied from 24 to 1500 patches and batch sizes (number of bags in a batch) varied from 8 to 32.
+Augmentations applied included color-based augmentations (random grayscaling, HSV transforms), gaussian blur and sharpening, horizontal and vertical flips, center crops.
+Augmentation related parameters were kept consistent across all techniques.
+An ImageNet-pretrained ShuffleNet \cite{shufflenet} was used to extract features from input patches.
 All models were trained end-to-end with the Adam optimizer and a learning rate of $1$e-$4$.
 SC-MIL models were trained with a temperature $\tau = 1$, and the training was performed jointly with cross entropy with a linear curriculum as described in Section \ref{sec:sc_mil}, with $\beta_t = 1$ at the start of training.
 For inference, patches were exhaustively sampled from a WSI and the majority prediction across bags was selected as the WSI-level prediction.
 For RCC, macro-averaged F1 score and macro-average of 1-vs-rest AUROC was computed.
 Training and inference was performed on Quadro RTX 8000 GPUs using PyTorch v1.11 and CUDA 10.2.
 The training time for SC-MIL was comparable with other techniques (10-14 GPU hours).